 Corn growers and livestock producers also benefit greatly from the export of red meat.
 Livestock producers benefit from the expanded markets for the products and corn producers benefit from the increased demand for corn and distillers grains (a co-product of the ethanol industry).
 Based on 2015 data:

-- U.S. beef and pork exports accounted for 2.1 million acres of corn production or 355 million bushels of corn
+- U.S. beef and pork exports accounted for 459.7 million bushels of corn

-- Combined, U.S. beef and pork exports accounted for 11.7 million tons of combined corn and DDGS feed and 3.1 million acres of total production
+- Combined, U.S. beef and pork exports accounted for 14.9 million tons of combined corn and DDGS feed and 3.94 million acres of total production.

 Corn Marketing Program of Michigan | Michigan Corn Growers Association | ©2012 All Rights Reserved